C-Accel-CRIPT/sdk-archive/docs/nodes/collection.md

 _Definition:_

-The `.save()` method saves the `Collection` node to the CRIPT database.
+Saves the `Collection` node to the CRIPT database.
 It can be used after initial instantiation of a `Collection` node (e.g., `cript.Collection(project, name)`) or after modifying a `Collection` node.
 It does not have any required arguments.

 `cript.Collection.save()`